alvarogarcia7/blog_source/content/articles/2018-07-13-writing-safe-bash-scripts.markdown

 #### Parameter autocompletion

-For my build scripts, I enjoy hitting `<tab>` for autocompletion of the goals.
+For my build scripts, I enjoy hitting `<tab>` for auto-completion of the goals.
 Bash does not offer that out of the box (but can be performed using [programmable completion](https://www.gnu.org/software/bash/manual/bash.html#Programmable-Completion)).
 Make, on the other hand, offers goal autocompletion out of the box:

 ```
 .PHONY: build